 Under both the state and federal law, victims of nursing home abuse have legal rights.
 Understanding and asserting your rights as an abuse victim can be challenging.
 Having a Chandler, Arizona personal injury attorney to fight for your rights can make a difference in your case.

 Suffering from, or watching your loved one being victimized by nursing home abuse can be difficult.
 Knowing how to get the abuse to stop, ensuring the nursing home resident is not retaliated against for reporting abuse, and getting compensated for damage caused by the abuse can be confusing and challenging.
-That is why the Arizona personal injury attorneys at the Thompson Law Firm are here to assist you.
-Our attorneys have years of experience helping victims of nursing home abuse, and you can trust that we will fight for your rights.
-To get nursing home abuse to stop and to learn more about nursing home abuse victims’ rights contact Thompson Law Firm today by calling (480)-281-0534.
+That is why the Arizona nursing home abuse attorneys at the Phoenix Accident and Injury Law Firm are here to assist you.